jagLas/food-chain-magnate-app/README.md

 ## How to run

 This project requires [Docker](https://www.docker.com/) to run.
 Once Docker has been installed, copy the repisotory and run docker-compose up to start up the db, api, and frontend in a development environment.

+## Work in Progress

+This app's development is still in progress and does not currently have all features necessary to use it in a game.